bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ![image](https://user-images.githubusercontent.com/6240170/202306770-ad9d07b8-159d-49a4-930d-ad0e72deae4e.png)

-From this, we can see that disease-associated STRs are much more likely to be in constrained genes, implying that both missense and LoF constraint computed from SNVs is also relevant for STRs.
+From this, we see that disease-associated STRs are much more likely to be in constrained genes, implying that both missense and LoF constraint computed from SNVs is also relevant for STRs.
 On the other hand, just because a gene is constrained doesn't mean that in-frame STR variants in that gene cause disease since many of the truth set STRs fall in high-constraint genes.

 One more way to look at this is whether larger STR variants are less likely to be in constrained genes.
 This might not be enough data to say, but at least for larger expansions, pLI is more likely to be near 0.
 Here, each dot represents a coding STR allele in the truth set, and contractions relative to the reference are negative on the y-axis:
 ![image](https://user-images.githubusercontent.com/6240170/202331857-f5cf777c-37d5-4342-b3c7-60aab7e096a5.png)